OEMunlag/Horizon-OC/README.md

 > *Higher (potentially dangerous) frequencies are unlockable via configuration.*
 > *Erista and Mariko units can usually push a bit further fully safely with a bit of undervolting, however this may not work on all units.*
 > *The exact maximum overclock possible varies per console, although most consoles should be able to do this safely.*
+> *You may refer to the Clock Table to see clocks in more detail*
 ---

 ## Installation